tasmota/docs/docs/Berry.md

 Make sure you compile Tasmota32 with `#define USE_BERRY`.

-You should see similare lines in the Tasmota logs:
+You should see similar lines in the Tasmota logs:

 ```
 00:00:00.098 BRY: Berry initialized, RAM used=10002